 Data Management and Storage

-SAP Cloud Platform integrates with a number of different data management and storage services.
-These services are a core part of the SAP Cloud Platform, enabling you to leverage a multi-cloud architecture if need be.
+SAP Business Technology Platform integrates with a number of different data management and storage services.
+These services are a core part of the SAP Business Technology Platform, enabling you to leverage a multi-cloud architecture if need be.
 You can use any of the following services: